kiboschool/course-programming-2/src/lessons/data/data-types-and-dictionaries.md

         statistics['count_how_many_less_than_ten'] += 1
 ```

-and a dictionary can even contain other dictionaries,
+and a dictionary can even contain other dictionaries:

 ```python
 country_data = {